Wasealex/simple_shell/README.md

-return back to interface untill it user write "exit" , EOF, or ctr+c basic flowchart will be like this as the project progress it will have additional features
+return back to interface untill it user write "exit" , EOF, or ctr+c basic flowchart will be like this as the project progress it will have additional features currently works for both full path also handled path it impliment exit
+Implement the env built-in, that prints the current environment Handle command lines with arguments
+Display a prompt and wait for the user to type a command.
+A command line always ends with a new line.
+The prompt is displayed again each time a command has been executed.
+The command lines are simple as for now it cant handle non interactive mode yet